Accommodation supplements for residential aged care services 065-13040010

 See Aged care - correction to resident status for more information on care recipients’ resident status.

 There is no application process for an aged care service to receive accommodation supplements.
-Services Australia automatically pays accommodation supplements to aged care services in respect to eligible care recipients’ taking into account the aged care service’s support resident ratio.
+Services Australia automatically pays accommodation supplements to aged care services for eligible care recipients.
+This takes into account the aged care service’s support resident ratio.

-The accommodation supplement is not payable for care recipients who occupy an extra service place, regardless of the care recipient’s resident status.
+The accommodation supplement is not payable for care recipients who occupy an extra service place.
+This is regardless of the care recipient’s resident status.

 Payment of Accommodation supplements

-Residential aged care services may receive the following accommodation supplements based on the permanent residential care recipients’ circumstances including when they entered into care:
+Residential aged care services may receive accommodation supplements based on the permanent residential care recipients’ circumstances, including when they entered care:

-Note: a respite accommodation supplement is also payable for each day a respite resident was in care to help cover the respite care recipient’s accommodation costs.
-This displays on the payment statement under the heading Respite accommodation supplement.
+Note: respite accommodation supplement is payable for each day a respite resident was in care.
+This helps to cover the care recipient’s accommodation costs.
+This shows on the payment statement under the heading Respite accommodation supplement.

 Accommodation supplements are indexed twice a year on 20 March and 20 September.